Identifying and Managing Risk in an Increasingly Digital and Interconnected World

 The LEI ROC remains committed to open and constructive dialogue with the private sector to advance our common interests in the Global LEI System and the benefits it provides.
 GLEIF’s regular ‘Meet the Market’ events provide both the ROC and GLEIF with the perfect opportunity to engage with a diverse group of experts from the business community and discuss how the LEI can improve the environment in which businesses operate.

 The ultimate success of the Global LEI system in solving public policy and business process challenges will continue to require support from the global regulatory community, private sector firms, and industry associations.
 On behalf of the LEI ROC, I warmly welcome engagement with all stakeholders so that we can collectively advance the Global LEI System and reap the myriad benefits it places easily within our reach.

 If you would like to comment on a blog post, please identify yourself with your first and last name.
 Your name will appear next to your comment.
 Email addresses will not be published.
 Please note that by accessing or contributing to the discussion board you agree to abide by the terms of the GLEIF Blogging Policy, so please read them carefully.

-Alan Deaton is the Chairman of the LEI Regulatory Oversight Committee.
+Alan Deaton is the Chairman of the Regulatory Oversight Committee.
 He serves as Associate Director in the Division of Insurance and Research at the Federal Deposit Insurance Corporation (U.S.).
 He oversees a team that manages critical data collected from insured depository institutions, maintains a variety of data management systems used to analyze the data, and publishes the data for public use.
 Alan has worked at the FDIC since 1997 and has held roles in project management, data management, financial analysis, and economic analysis.